-This course focuses on the study of human growth and development - physical, social-emotional, moral, and intellectual - from birth to young adulthood through the exploration of major historical and contemporary theories in educational psychology.
-It includes the application of scientific knowledge about individual differences and the process of teaching and learning.
-The course examines the measurement and evaluation of student achievement using standardized and informal assessment procedures.
+This course focuses on the study of human growth and development (physical, social-emotional, moral, and intellectual) from birth to young adulthood through the exploration of major historical theories in educational psychology.
+It includes the application of scientific knowledge about individual differences, the process of teaching and learning, as well as learning theories.

-EDUC 2305 Teaching Learners of Diverse Cultures
+EDUC 2305 Teaching Diverse Learners

-A course open to majors and non-majors designed to help prepare teachers and other professionals to function within a culture of diverse perspective.
+This course is designed to help prepare teachers to function within a culture of diverse perspectives.
 Activities involve community research and interviews, attending cultural events in the community, field trips, research, role playing, extensive readings, and reflective activities.
-Emphasis is placed on understanding the needs of a diverse school population including second language learners and bilingual students as well as the ethics and execution of state and national laws.
+Emphasis is placed on understanding the needs of a diverse school population including English Language Learners, Gifted/Talented, special education, at risk, and other special populations, as well as the ethics and execution of state and national laws.